 You can download this short term rental property checklist to help guide you through the process.

 Applicants shall provide a floor plan (official or hand drawn) that includes all of the rooms available for rent with location of windows, doors, and smoke detectors identified (see examples).
 Smoke detectors (UL217 certified) are required in all sleeping areas, in every room in the path of the means of egress from the sleeping area to the exit, and in each story within the sleeping unit, including basements.
 Reminder: there is a maximum of four sleeping rooms per STRP permit.
 Properties with more than four bedrooms cannot be permitted as an STRP.

 Proof of insurance evidencing homeowner's fire, hazard, and liability insurance.
 Liability coverage shall have limits of not less than one million dollars per occurrence.
 In some cases, the listing company, such as Airbnb, may offer the appropriate insurance to meet these requirements.

 Proof of Notification to Adjacent Property Owners

 All applicants are required to notify adjacent property owners prior to applying for a permit.
-The notification template is available here.
+Download the notification template.
 Proof of written notification will be required to obtain a permit.

 For each such adjacent property, proof of written notification shall be: